What I’ve learnt from preparing Regulatory Strategies Part 1 – 3

 Were there shortcomings in your Regulatory expertise?
 Whilst external support may plug such a gap, do check first for any untapped knowledge within your organisation or external network (this one with caution).

-Scenario 2 – your documented Regulatory strategy was barely read, and instead you were asked to provide a verbal summary
+Scenario 2 – your documented regulatory strategy was barely read, and instead you were asked to provide a verbal summary

 Scenario 3 – the risks and challenges you raised were largely ignored

 Did your strategy highlight these sufficiently?
 If not, then find another way to do so.
 If, however, risks and challenges did receive the right level of attention, then perhaps they weren’t ignored.
-Perhaps they were simply accepted as such by the those in your organisation with authority to do so, in which case, accept it and move on.
+Perhaps they were simply accepted as such by those in your organisation with authority to do so, in which case, accept it and move on.

-“Ultimately, the success of your Regulatory strategy is determined … by your organisational audience”
+“Ultimately, the success of your regulatory strategy is determined … by your organisational audience”

-Expect that an important organisational objective will elicit passionate and lively discussion – that’s why you’ve been tasked with developing a Regulatory Strategy.
+Expect that an important organisational objective will elicit passionate and lively discussion – that’s why you’ve been tasked with developing a regulatory strategy

-Five questions to consider as you reflect upon your Regulatory Strategy
+Five questions to consider as you reflect upon your regulatory strategy

-• How was my Regulatory strategy received?
+- How was my regulatory strategy received?

-• What assumptions were missed or not challenged?
+- What assumptions were missed or not challenged?

-• Were risks and benefits quantified?
+- Were risks and benefits quantified?

-• How could stakeholder engagement be improved?
+- How could stakeholder engagement be improved?

-For a complimentary Regulatory Strategy starter tip discussion or Regulatory Strategy assessment, email me on mnteris@marynteris.com.au
+For a complimentary regulatory strategy starter tip discussion or regulatory strategy assessment, email me on mnteris@enimeraregsplus.com.au